 Steve’s next bit of information is that you should always know what you’re trying to accomplish.

-What is YOUR personal end goal in wanting to sell your practice / business?
+What is YOUR personal end goal in selling your practice / business?
 A few common objectives are:

 - Make lots of money and completely check out from the business